-Let’s see how the module inserts a Blog Posts block to a product page.
-A corresponding tab is visible on a product page with all the relevant posts about the specified item on your store.
+In the following screenshot, you can see how the module inserts the related blog posts block on a product page.
+A corresponding tab lists all relevant posts about the specified item on your store.

-- Adding images to blog.
+- Images in the blog.
 Admin users can add images along with a title and alt text to their posts.

 - Categories added to a sidebar.
-Ability to add a list with the specified number of categories to a blog sidebar.
+Ability to add a list with the specified number of categories to the blog sidebar.

 - Open Graph and Twitter Cards support.
 The updated extension improves social media sharing options with the Open Graph and Twitter Cards markups.

-- Option to include/remove a category from URL structure.
+- Option to include/remove a category from the URL structure.
 Extended functionality for changing URLs structure.

 - Canonical URL and tag implementation.
 Possibility to define a canonical URL for the posts assigned to multiple categories.